Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

-We used \pynguin's implementation of the DynaMOSA~\cite{PKT18b} algorithm for our executions, which was effective for test generation in \pynguin, along with the same parameter settings used in previous work~\cite{LKF23}.
+We used \pynguin's implementation of the \toolname{DynaMOSA}~\cite{PKT18b} algorithm for our executions, which was effective for test generation in \pynguin, along with the same parameter settings used in previous work~\cite{LKF23}.
 We chose the weights for the weighted random selection of which parameter type to use (as described in \cref{sec:approach:selection}) as follows: type annotated by the developers~$\omega_{\text{ann}} = 10$, \inlinelst{None} type~$\omega_{\text{none}} = 1$, \inlinelst{Any} type~$\omega_{\text{any}} = 5$, and union of the currently inferred types for that parameter~ $\omega_{\text{union}} = 10$.
 These values reflect that the developer-annotated types shall be considered with high probability; the same holds for unions, which are created when type tracing discovers a new type that also leads to a successful execution of the code under test.
-To ensure diversity and let \pynguin occasionally try new types on the code under test, the value~\(\omega_{\text{any}}\) is used; in rare cases, \pynguin shall attempt to call the code under test with a \inlinelst{None} value, which is often used as a default by developers, even if it may not reflect a realistic input.
-We did not perform any parameter tuning for \pynguin beyond the \typetracing probability, because the chosen values provided reasonable results.
+To ensure diversity and let \pynguin occasionally try new types on the code under test, the value~\(\omega_{\text{any}}\) is used; in rare cases, \pynguin should attempt to call the code under test with a \inlinelst{None} value, which is often used as a default by developers, even if it may not reflect a realistic input.
+We did not perform any parameter tuning for \pynguin~\cite{LF25} beyond the \typetracing probability, because the chosen values provided reasonable results.
 Similar to previous work~\cite{LKF23}, we limit \pynguin's search budget to \qty{600}{\second}.
 To minimise the influence of randomness we execute \Pynguin on each subject \num{30} times in each configuration.
-When we refer to configurations, we use \NoTypeHints for a random type selection and \TypeHints if \pynguin uses the developer-provided type annotations; the suffix \emph{TypeTracing} denotes activated \typetracing.
+When we refer to configurations, we use \RandomTypes for a random type selection and \TypeHints if \pynguin uses the developer-provided type annotations; the suffix \emph{TypeTracing} denotes activated \typetracing.
+To directly compare \typetracing against other type-inference approaches, we additionally introduce configurations in which the types inferred by the best static analysis tool and the LLM evaluated in RQ4--- \jedi and \gpt---are fed into \pynguin as type hints in the same way as developer annotations, yielding the configurations \JediTypeHints and \GptTypeHints.